-Nomination and Corporate Governance Committee
+Nomination Committee

-We have established a nomination and corporate governance committee in compliance with the Code of Corporate Governance Practice in the Listing Rules.
-The primary duties of the nomination and corporate governance committee is to make recommendations to our Board of Directors on the appointment of Directors and the management of Board succession.
-The nomination and corporate governance committee consists of five members, including William M. Scott IV, Chen Yau Wong, Tommei Mei Kuen Tong, Zhe Sun and Patti Wong.
-William M. Scott IV is the Chairman of our nomination and corporate governance committee.
+We have established a nomination committee in compliance with the Code of Corporate Governance Practice in the Listing Rules.
+The primary duties of the nomination committee is to make recommendations to our Board of Directors on the appointment of Directors and the management of Board succession.
+The nomination committee consists of five members, including William M. Scott IV, Chen Yau Wong, Tommei Mei Kuen Tong, Zhe Sun and Patti Wong.
+William M. Scott IV is the Chairman of our nomination committee.